paul-carteron/rweekly.org/draft.md

 + [Just got a paper on conformal prediction REJECTED by International Journal of Forecasting despite evidence on 30,000 time series (and more).
 What’s going on?
 Part2: 1311 time series from the Tourism competition](https://thierrymoudiki.github.io/blog/2025/01/20/r/forecasting/python/misc/ijf-benchmark-rejection-pt2)

++ [Guide to comparing sample and population proportions with CPS data, both classically and Bayesianly](https://www.andrewheiss.com/blog/2025/01/27/ipums-cps-proportions-bayes/): Download CPS demographic data from IPUMS and use R and {brms} to calculate differences between sample and national proportions with Bayesian ROPE-based inference

 <!--<div class="post-more-begin></div><div class="post-more-end"></div>-->

 ### R Project Updates